Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/12-qna-maker.md

     - **Question**: `What is Microsoft certification?`
     - **Answer**: `The Microsoft Certified Professional program enables you to validate and prove your skills with Microsoft technologies.`
 1. Select **Done**.
-1. In the page for the **What is Microsoft certification?** question that is created, expand **Alternate questions**.
-Then add the alternate question `How can I demonstrate my Microsoft technology skills?`.
+1. On the **Question answer pairs** tab search for the **What is Microsoft certification?** question that is created, on the right hand side expand **Alternate questions**. then add the alternate question `How can I demonstrate my Microsoft technology skills?`. and click on enter.

     >**Note:** In some cases, it makes sense to enable the user to follow up on an answer by creating a *multi-turn* conversation that enables the user to iteratively refine the question to get to the answer they need.